thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ### ordination plots {-}

 Let's look at how to access the information about which analytes are major contributors to each principal component.
 This is important because it will tell you which analytes are associated with particular dimensions, and by extension, which analytes are associated with (and are markers for) particular groups in the PCA plot.
 This can be determined using an ordination plot.
 Let's look at an example.
-We can obtain the ordination plot information using `runMatrixAnalysis()` with `analysis = "pca_ord"`:
+We can obtain the ordination plot information using `runMatrixAnalyses()` with `analysis = "pca_ord"`:

 ```